Judiciary has become farther away from people than ever before..!

 4) Lack of faith in the court

-There were many incidents of threats in the country, where the people and the witnesses suffered a lot.
+There were many threats in the country, where the people and the witnesses suffered a lot.
 Incidents reported the threats to lawyers and judges as well.